helium/HIP/0055-validator-challenges.md

 ## Description of Current Implementation

 It is useful to recapitulate the current challenge process.
-First refer to the Detailed Explanation section of [HIP53: H3Dex Targeting][hip53] which describes how a challenge is constructed and submitted to the blockchain.
+First refer to the Detailed Explanation section of [HIP 54: H3Dex-based PoC Targeting][hip54] which describes how a challenge is constructed and submitted to the blockchain.

 1. Once the PoC Request has appeared on the blockchain and the Challengee has